palamakuladeepika/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ## Algorithm
 1. Use the standard libraries in python for Gradient Design.
-2.Upload the dataset and check any null value using .isnull() function.
+2. Upload the dataset and check any null value using .isnull() function.
-3.Declare the default values for linear regression.
+3. Declare the default values for linear regression.
-4.Calculate the loss usinng Mean Square Error.
+4. Calculate the loss usinng Mean Square Error.
-5.Predict the value of y.
+5. Predict the value of y.
-6.Plot the graph respect to hours and scores using scatter plot function.
+6. Plot the graph respect to hours and scores using scatter plot function.

 ## Program:
 ```
+/*
+Program to implement the linear regression using gradient descent.
+Developed by: Palamakula Deepika
+RegisterNumber:  212221240035
+*/
 import numpy as np
 import pandas as pd
 import matplotlib.pyplot as plt